vsedach/police-brutality/all-locations.md

 Woman was sent to the ER due to seizure caused by policeman flinging her to the ground violently.

+The NYP has suspended the officer involved.

+tags: shove, throw

 id: ny-newyorkcity-1

 **Links**